Alkali–silica reaction: Silica dissolution mechanism

-In the pH range 0 – 7, the solubility of silica is constant, but above pH 8, the hydrolysis of siloxane bonds and deprotonation of silanol groups exponentially increase with pH.
-This is why glass easily dissolves at high pH and does not withstand extremely basic NaOH/KOH solutions.
-Therefore, NaOH/KOH released during cement hydration attacks and dissolves the tridimensional network of silica present in the aggregates.
-Amorphous or poorly crystallized silica, as cryptocrystalline chalcedony or chert present in flints (in chalk) or rolled river gravels, is much more soluble and sensitive to alkaline attack by OH– anions than well crystallized silica such as quartz.
+In the pH range 0 – 7, the solubility of silica is constant, but above pH=8, the hydrolysis of siloxane bonds and deprotonation of silanol groups exponentially increase with the pH value.
+This is why glass easily dissolves at high pH values and does not withstand extremely basic NaOH/KOH solutions.
+Therefore, NaOH/KOH is released during cement hydration attacks and dissolves the tridimensional network of silica present in the aggregates.
+Amorphous or poorly crystallized silica, such as cryptocrystalline chalcedony or chert present in flints (in chalk) or rolled river gravels, is much more soluble and sensitive to alkaline attack by OH– anions than well crystallized silica such as quartz.
 Strained (deformed) quartz or chert exposed to freeze-thaw cycles in Canada and Nordic countries are also more sensitive to alkaline (high pH) solutions.

 The species responsible for silica dissolution is the hydroxide anion (OH–).
 The high pH conditions are said to be alkaline and one also speaks of the alkalinity of the basic solutions.
-For the sake of electroneutrality, (OH–) anions need to be accompanied by positively charged cations, Na+ or K+ in NaOH or KOH solutions respectively.
+For the sake of electroneutrality, (OH–) anions need to be accompanied by positively charged cations, Na+ or K+ in NaOH or KOH solutions, respectively.
 Na and K both belong to the alkali metals column in the Periodic Table.
-When speaking of alkali's, one systematically refers to NaOH and KOH basic hydroxides, or their corresponding oxides Na2O and K2O in cement.
+When speaking of alkalis, one systematically refers to NaOH and KOH basic hydroxides, or their corresponding oxides Na2O and K2O in cement.
 Therefore, it is the hydroxide, or the oxide, component of the salt which is the only relevant chemical species for silica dissolution, not the alkali metal in itself.
-However, to determine the alkali equivalent content (Na2Oeq) in cement, because the need to maintain electroneutrality in solids or in solution, one directly measures the contents of cement in Na and K elements and one conservatively considers that their counter ions are the hydroxide ions.
+However, to determine the alkali equivalent content (Na2Oeq) in cement, because of the need to maintain electroneutrality in solids or in solution, one directly measures the contents of cement in Na and K elements and one conservatively considers that their counter ions are the hydroxide ions.
 As Na+ and K+ cations are hydrated species, they also contribute to retain water in alkali-silica reaction products.

-Osmotic processes (Chatterji et al., 1986, 1987, 1989) and the electrical double layer (EDL) play also a fundamental role in the transport of water towards the concentrated liquid alkali gel explaining their swelling behavior and the deleterious expansion of aggregates responsible of ASR damages in concrete.
+Osmotic processes (Chatterji et al., 1986, 1987, 1989) and the electrical double layer (EDL) play also a fundamental role in the transport of water towards the concentrated liquid alkali gel, explaining their swelling behavior and the deleterious expansion of aggregates responsible of ASR damages in concrete.

 Catalysis of ASR by dissolved NaOH or KOH

 The ASR reaction significantly differs from the pozzolanic reaction by the fact that it is catalysed by soluble alkali hydroxides (NaOH / KOH) at very high pH.
-It can be represented as follows using the classical geochemical notation for representing silica by the fully hydrated dissolved silica (Si(OH)4 or silicic acid: H4SiO4), but an older industrial notation also exists (H2SiO3, hemihydrated silica (does not exist), by analogy with carbonic acid):
+It can be represented as follows using the classical geochemical notation for representing silica by the fully hydrated dissolved silica (Si(OH)4 or silicic acid: H4SiO4), while in an older industrial notation the non-existing (H2SiO3, hemihydrated silica, is considered in analogy to carbonic acid):